Xinglab/SQUID/README.md

 		column 1~n: Total number of unique reads in sample 1~n
 ###rMATS_files###
-A folder contains all of the rMATS input and output files
+An intermediate folder contains all of the rMATS input and output files

 	rMATS_$comparison_$type.txt
     		The input file for running rMATS.
 	rMATS_$comparison_$type folder
 		The folder contains the result of rMATS output.
 ###RPKM
-A optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided.
+An intermediate optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided.

 	kallisto_$n
 		The result of kallisto of each sample